 This salad is really quick to throw together and will refrigerate well to either eat later or take to work the next day.
 The Hakubaku organic soba noodles I used cook in four minutes, and are then refreshed in cold water.
 I blanched some frozen edamame beans and fresh green beans, shredded some cabbage, spiralised some carrot, then tossed the whole lot together in the dressing.
 Get in there with your hands - it's the best way to ensure everything is evenly coated without smashing or breaking the noodles.

 For the dressing:

-- 1 tbsp shiro miso paste (white miso paste)
+- 1 tablespoon shiro miso paste (white miso paste)

 - 1 clove garlic crushed or grated